 Inside your Root File will be your Project folders.
 These are your clusters.
 So if you write a trilogy series you would have a single folder for that Novel series.
 If you write a stand-alone book, then your project folder will be called by your novel title.

-Here you can see my project folders stored in a Root Folder (as I like to keep things close to my chest these are all silly fake titles I made for this tutorial… though in all honesty I could easily write the Confessions of a Crazy Cat Lady.)
+Here you can see my project folders stored in a Root Folder (as I like to keep things close to my chest these are all silly fake titles I made for this tutorial… though in all honesty, I could easily write the Confessions of a Crazy Cat Lady.)

 If I have another idea for a story or series I will just create another project folder.

 The LAST thing you want is to just dump all your writing files into one single folder.
-After all you wouldn’t just dump loose papers into a filing cabinet without any hanging files would you?
+After all, you wouldn’t just dump loose papers into a filing cabinet without any hanging files, would you?
 Would you!? (let’s hope not).

 You will notice the top folder is always the Template Folder.
 This is because every single project folder contains the same set of sub-folders.
-This creates a nice level of consistency and stops me having too many unnecessary sub-folders.
+This creates a nice level of consistency and stops me from having too many unnecessary sub-folders.